 Drugs called gonadotropin or luteinizing releasing hormone (GnRH or LHRH) analogs that stop the ovaries from making estrogen.
 Goserelin (Zoladex) and leuprolide (Eligard, Lupron) are GnRH and LHRH agonists that stop the ovaries from making estrogen for 1 to 3 months.

 Side effects of hormonal therapy can include hot flashes, decreased sexual desire or ability, body aches and stiffness, and mood swings.
 Find additional information about hormone therapy in the breast cancer treatment section.
+Learn more about the basics of hormone therapy.

 Surgery for breast cancer involves the removal of the tumor in an operation.
 Surgery is also used to examine the surrounding axillary or underarm lymph nodes.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.